SiteSaviors/forever-in-color/docs/save-to-gallery-session-plan.md

 ## Guiding Principles
 1. **Single Source of Token Truth** – Expose the session JWT exactly once inside the store and consume that reference everywhere.
 No duplicated state, no stale aliases.
-2. **Strict Anonymous vs Authenticated Paths** – Anonymous workflows should keep their current anon-token headers and gracefully fall back/lock UI.
-Authenticated paths must never rely on the anon key.
+2. **Legacy Anonymous vs Authenticated Paths** – Prior iterations retained anon-token headers with graceful fallbacks.
+After the auth-only rollout, gallery endpoints accept Supabase JWTs exclusively while the UI gates anonymous visitors.
 3. **Non-Intrusive Refactor** – Update only what is required; avoid cascading component changes or UI churn.
 Vendor APIs, telemetry events, and UX copy remain untouched.
 4. **Future-Proofing** – Document the new contract, add guard rails (runtime warnings/tests) so regressions surface immediately, and keep the pattern discoverable for new modules.